NYSCP Private Fostering Practice Guidance - North Yorkshire

 2.5 The statutory responsibility for Private Fostering lies with the Local Authority, North Yorkshire Council’s Children and Young People’s Service.
 The Group Manager in the Children and Families Service has been appointed as the Responsible Officer for Private Fostering.

-2.6 The Chair of the North Yorkshire Safeguarding Children Partnership will receive a report from the Local Authority every year about how the welfare of privately fostered children is safeguarded and promoted, including how they cooperate with other agencies in this area.
+2.6 The North Yorkshire Safeguarding Children Partnership will receive a report from the Local Authority every year about how the welfare of privately fostered children is safeguarded and promoted, including how they cooperate with other agencies in this area.

 3. International Aspects